OUR GIVING

 CONSTRUCTING OUR FUTURE

 The Worshipful Company of Constructors Charitable Trust is dedicated to supporting education, skills development, and heritage preservation in the construction industry.
 It funds initiatives like Primary Engineer, inspiring young people through hands-on engineering and design experiences, and contributes to building a skilled, diverse workforce.
-Additionally, the Trust supports specialist training, exemplified by its donation to the Apprentice Stonemason programme at York Minster’s Centre of Excellence, ensuring the preservation of traditional craftsmanship and the restoration of historic buildings.
+The Trust also supports specialist training, exemplified by its donation to the Apprentice Stonemason programme at York Minster’s Centre of Excellence, ensuring the preservation of traditional craftsmanship and the restoration of historic buildings.
 Through these efforts, the Trust plays a crucial role in safeguarding the UK’s architectural heritage for future generations.

 EDUCATION AND TRAINING